10 attractions within 10 minutes of the Montréal Convention Centre

 Toqué

 If you appreciate locally sourced, modern cuisine, reserve a table at Toqué, one of Montréal’s finest restaurants.
 Boasting a CAA/AAA Five Diamond rating and reviews in Wine Spectator, Gourmet, GQ Magazine, and Food & Wine, it has also been an exclusive Relais & Châteaux member since 2006.
 But enough about the honours, let’s talk food!
 Chef Normand Laprise has always prioritized market-fresh, locally grown products and they absolutely shine in his kitchen.
-For two decades, he has been treating patrons to gourmet dining—this is a culinary sure bet.
+For two decades, he has been treating patrons to gourmet dining — this is a culinary sure bet.

-The exterior of the convention centre
+The exterior of the Montréal Convention Centre

 Chinatown